Self-Avoiding Walks on Cayley Graphs Through the Lens of Symbolic Dynamics: Introduction

 \section{Introduction}

 In this article we study bi-infinite self-avoiding walks on Cayley graphs of finitely generated groups from the point of view of symbolic dynamics and group theory.
-A self-avoiding walk is a path on a graph that visits a vertex at most once, as shown on Figure~\ref{fig:introsaw} for the hexagonal grid.
-They were originally introduced by Flory for the study of long-chain polymers~\cite{flory1949configuration}.
+A self-avoiding walk is a path on a graph that visits a vertex at most once.
+Figure~\ref{fig:introsaw} shows an example of a self-avoiding walk on the hexagonal grid.
+These walks were originally introduced by Flory for the study of long-chain polymers~\cite{flory1949configuration}.
 Although the original setting was the infinite square grid, self-avoiding walks are more generally studied in the context of infinite quasi-transitive graphs, intersecting with areas such as combinatorics, probability and statistical physics.
-The fundamental problem in this area is the study of the asymptotic growth rate of the number of self-avoiding walks of a given length, called the connective constant (see~\cite{grimmet2017self} for a recent survey).
+The fundamental problem in this area is the study of the asymptotic growth rate of the number of self-avoiding walks of a given length, called the connective constant.
+See~\cite{grimmet2017self} for a recent survey on this problem.
 Recently, there has been increasing interest in the study of the set of all self-avoiding walks on edge-labeled graphs from the point of view of formal language theory~\cite{lindorfer2020language,lehner2023saw}.
 We take this study further by focusing on both bi-infinite self-avoiding walks and bi-infinite geodesics on Cayley graphs of finitely generated groups.